phphuc0608/phphuc0608/README.md

 ### :man_technologist: About Me :
 - :mortar_board: Studying IT at Vietnam Maritime University
 - :computer: Experience with using HTML, CSS, PHP, JavaScript, C# and MySQL
-- :book: Currently learning C, C++, C#, Python, JavaScript, MySQL and Git/GitHub
+- :book: Currently learning JavaScript, MySQL, PHP and Git/GitHub
 ### :hammer_and_wrench: Skilled :
 <table align ="center">
   <tr>